MarkoSterk/PyJolt/README.md

 ]
 ```

-The cache can use in-memory caching (default) or a Redis database.
+The cache can use in-memory caching (default), SQLite database or Redis.
 To use the in-memory cache no configurations are strictly neccessary.
 Available configurations:

 ```